The Karolinska Institutet (KI) is a research-led Swedish medical university in the Stockholm area, with visiting addresses in Solna and Huddinge.

 Step 5: Pay your Application Fee (non-EU/EEA)

-For applicants who are not from an EU/EEA country (or Switzerland), you must settle the application fee of 900 SEK before the fee deadline, for the application to be processed.
+Most applicants who are not citizens of an EU/EEA country or Switzerland must pay an application fee of 900 SEK by the fee deadline for their application to be processed.
+The fee is paid to University Admissions in Sweden.

-On the occasion that the application fee is made after the deadline, the status of your application will be changed to ‘late.’
-Late applications would be processed by the respective universities, depending on availability.
+If the application fee is received after the deadline, the status of your application will be changed to “late.”
+Late applications are processed only at the discretion of each university and only if places are available.

 Step 6.
 Upload CV form (for Master’s applicants)